paypal/integration-packs/README.md

 # PayPal Integration Packs

-This a collection of sample references for anyone who wishes to integrate to PayPal services.
+This repository is aimed at developers, and is a collection of working demos of various integrations of PayPal services.

 ## CodePen Samples